-- i.
-It is mandatory for all participants taking part in practice and races to wear a fullface protective helmet.
+- (1) It is mandatory for all participants taking part in practice and races to wear a full-face protective helmet.
 The helmet must be properly fastened, be of a good fit and be in good condition.
-The helmet must have a chin strap type retention system. - The helmet must conform to one of the following recognized standards and have a label affixed certifying its approval:
+The helmet must have a chinstraptype retention system. - (2) The helmet must conform to one of the following recognized standards and have a label affixed certifying its approval:

 Country Certification

-USA Snell M2010/M2015 or DOT FMVSS 218
+USA Snell M2015/M2020 or DOT FMVSS 218

-Europe Regulation ECE 22-05 P'
+Europe Regulation ECE 22-05/ 22-06 P'

 UK BSI 6658 Type A

-Japan JIS T 8133:2007
+Japan JIS T 8133 : 2015

-Any of the FIM SFI approved certifications.
+FIM Any FIM SFI approved certifications.

-Streamliner competitors must use a Snell SA2010 or newer or SFI 31.1A, 31.2A or 31.1/2010, rated helmet (3.111.f)
+Streamliner competitors must use a Snell SA2010 or newer or SFI 31.1A, 31.2A or 31.1/2010, rated helmet (3.12l.f)

-- All helmets must be intact, and no alteration must have been made to their construction.
-The helmet shall be free from any added cameras or aftermarket devices. - iv.
-The rider may perform the following checks before taking part in practice or the race: That the helmet fits well on the rider's head, that it is not possible to slip the retention system over the chin when fully fastened and, that it is not possible to pull the helmet over the rider's head by pulling it from the back of the helmet. - All riders must utilize a shatterproof face shield.
-Participants with corrective eyewear shall have approved shatterproof glass if worn with helmet. - vi.
-Scrutinizing of a helmet will occur after any accident that involves impact.
+- (3) All helmets must be intact, and no alteration must have been made to their construction.
+The helmet shall be free from any added cameras or aftermarket devices. - (4) The rider may perform the following checks before taking part in practice or the race: That the helmet fits well on the rider's head, that it is not possible to slip the retention system over the chin when fully fastened and, that it is not possible to pull the helmet over the rider's head by pulling it from the back of the helmet. - (5) All riders must utilize a shatterproof face shield.
+Participants with corrective eyewear shall have approved shatterproof glass if worn with helmet. - (6) Scrutinizing of a helmet will occur after any accident that involves impact.
 In addition, the helmet may be impounded.